Producers and Consumers

 a bash

-terminal inside the Kafka container.
+terminal inside the running Kafka container.

 docker exec -it $(docker ps -q --filter "label=com.docker.compose.service=kafka") /bin/bash